marcosolina/microservicespoc/README.md

   * Unit Tests
   * SQL init scripts
   * Multi language support
-* Spring Security (Work in progress)
+* Spring Security
   * Keycloak - I am using Keycloak to manage users authentication and authorisation.
 I used the following tutorials:
     * [Keycloak - what it is](https://www.youtube.com/watch?v=KrOd5wIkqls)
     * [Keycloak Realm - Users Config](https://www.thomasvitale.com/keycloak-configuration-authentication-authorisation/)
     * [Keycloak Single Sign On SSO - Client Config](https://www.thomasvitale.com/keycloak-authentication-flow-sso-client/)
     * [Spring security with Keycloak](https://www.thomasvitale.com/spring-security-keycloak/)
-* Oauth2 + Open Id Connect (Work in progress)
+* Oauth2 + Open Id Connect
-* React UI (Work in progress): This service provides the UI to mange the information stored in the other micro services
+* React UI: This service provides the UI to mange the information stored in the other micro services.
+It has a very basic UI, just to play around with React JS, I don't plan to manage all the possible scenarios.

 ### Todo
 These are the things that I plan to add when I have time: